-With VR-enhanced training packages covering the critical flight safety functions of container, pallet and net pre-loading inspections now available, ULD CARE is pleased to present a 90-minute webinar with a live VR training demonstration focusing on the potential for this increasingly mainstream technology to deliver affordable, measurable training across the air cargo ecosystem.
+With VR-enhanced training packages covering the critical flight safety functions of container, pallet and net pre-loading inspections now available, ULD CARE is pleased to make available a recording of a 90 minute seminar held in June 2021 on the subject of Virtual Reality in ULD training including a live VR demonstrations focusing on the potential for this increasingly mainstream technology to deliver affordable, measurable training across the air cargo ecosystem.
 The webinar also features a panel session with stakeholders from various sectors of the aviation industry.

 The webinar will start on June 29, 2021 at 3:30 PM Central European Time.
 For those located in time zones where live viewing is not possible, a full recording will be made available for later viewing.Register here